 On August 7, 2015, we entered into a Loan and Security Agreement, pursuant to which we refinanced our previous term loan facility with Oxford Finance LLC and Silicon Valley Bank, and we borrowed an aggregate of \$10.0 million, of which \$5.9 million was outstanding on December 31, 2017.
 From January through June 1, 2018, we paid \$1.6 million of principal payments due under its term loan facility.
 On June 4, 2018, we repaid in full the outstanding balance of the 2015 term loan facility of \$4.2 million plus a final fee of \$0.7 million and a prepayment penalty of \$0.1 million.
 In conjunction with this prepayment, we recorded \$0.4 million loss on extinguishment of debt.
-As of June 30, 2018, we had no further obligations under this agreement.
+We have no further obligations under this agreement as a result of this prepayment.